CafeteriaGuild/KtDataTagLib/README.md

 // Oh god my counter really incremented how is that possible
 ```

+## Supported Data Types
+- Java/Kotlin's primitives (Int, Float, Double, Boolean, Byte, Short, Char, Long)
+- String
+- CompoundTag
+- UUID
+- Identifier
+- ItemStack
+- Enum
+- Nullable (Kotlin's ``?``) for all the types above
+- List (for all the types above)
+- Custom (You can create custom serializers as you wish, its pretty simple to implement.
+Just look at the existing ones)

 ## Recommendations
 Null safety can turn into a mess if you are not careful with nullable/non-nullable types.